Cracks in the Wall29 March 2019

 - Although not visible from the image, the casement window had suffered significant distortion as a result of the movement and could not be opened

-If you are concerned with cracks to your property, then follow the outlined identification processes above.
+If you are concerned with cracks in your property, then follow the outlined identification processes above.
 Following which, if you remain concerned then give one of our team a call!

 Get in Touch